Australian Business Visas

 This is a permanent visa designed for high calibre business people who are owners or part owners of an overseas business and have a genuine and realistic commitment to participate in the management of a new or existing business in Australia.

-If you need to get a business visa for Australia, AIMS can help.
+If you need to get a business visa for Australia, Think Visa can help.
 We have a national network of expert immigration lawyers and consultants who are able to make the process of obtaining a business visa in Australia as smooth and trouble-free as possible.

 Business visas are necessary for various activities related to business in Australia, whether you engage in trade while in Australia or not.